hknutzen/Netspoc/language.markdown

 Use attribute `anchor` without `auto_border` to define an area which stretches across the whole topology.

-Exactly one attribute of `border` and `anchor` must be chosen.
+An area must be defined by using either attribute `anchor` or one or both of attributes `border` and 'inclusive_border`.

-Only interfaces of managed routers must be given as `border`.
+Only interfaces of managed routers must be given as `border` or 'inclusive_border`.

 `network:[area:X]` denotes the group of all networks inside area X.
 Use `any:[area:X]` to get the group of all security zones inside area X.